Last Updated on April 19, 2023

 What’s included in the price of this breed?

-There is no hard and fast rule about what is included in the price of your Goldendoodle puppy, and thus, it is necessary to chat to your specific breeder.
+There is no hard and fast rule about what is included in the price of your Goldendoodle, and thus, it is necessary to chat to your specific breeder.

 Typically, puppies will come with their first set of shots and deworming.
 The breeder may also give you a puppy blanket, a starter pack of food, and even a toy.